List of Turkish wine regions: Aegean wine region

-The Aegean wine region consists of viticultural areas in the Aegean Region of Turkey, which are mainly in the provinces of Manisa, Izmir and Denizli.
+The Aegean wine region consists of viticultural areas in the Aegean Region of Turkey, which are mainly in the provinces of Manisa, İzmir and Denizli.
 Winemaking areas like Eceabat and Bozcaada, districts of Çanakkale Province and geographically part of the Marmara Region, are considered within this wine region.
-The climate on the coastal areas is maritime, typical Mediterranean with hot summers and mild winters, while on the Anatolian plateau it is continental with few rainfall.
+The climate on the coastal areas is maritime, typical Mediterranean with hot summers and mild winters, while on the Anatolian plateau it is continental with less rainfall.
 Vineyards at the coastal area are at an elevation of around 150 m and the ones at the inland parts are at around 900 m.
 The temperatures vary between 16 and 19 C at the coastal areas and 12–16 C at inland areas reaching highs to 40 C in the summer and -10 C in the winter outmost.
 Annual average precipitation is 550 mm varying from 400 to 1000 mm.
 The soil of the region consists partly of clay loam and is also calcareous (chalk and limestone).
 Alicante Bouschet, Boğazkere, Bornova Misketi, Cabernet Franc, Cabernet Sauvignon, Carignan, Chardonnay, Çalkarası, Çavuş, Dimrit, Grenache, Kalecik Karası, Karalahna, Karasakız (Kuntra), Malbec, Merlot, Mourvèdre, Narince, Öküzgözü, Petit Verdot, Pinot noir, Sangiovese, Sauvignon Blanc, Syrah, Sultaniye, Tempranillo, Vasilaki and Viognier are the grape varieties of the region.
 The Aegean wine region produces about 52.7% of the wine in Turkey.